moulibheemaneti/learn-rust/docs/chapter01/11-installation.md

 ## Keywords

 1. **rustup**: The Rust toolchain installer and version manager.
 It allows you to easily install, update, and manage different versions of Rust and associated tools.
+It has `cargo` by default in it.

 2. **linker**: Joins compiled code into a single file.
 If you see linker errors, install a C compiler (it includes a linker), as some Rust packages need it.